cwoffenden/obj2buf/README.md

 2. `-su` option to scale the mesh uniformly in the range `-1` to `1` (allowing any object to be drawn without considering the camera position or mesh size).

-3. `-b` option to only store the sign for the bitangents  (which will be packed into the padding for the positions).
+3. `-b` option to only store the sign for the bitangents  (which will be packed into the padding for the positions, so the `w` component).

 4. `-e` option to encode normals and tangents.

-5. Since normals and tangents are both bytes and encoded, they will be packed.
+5. Since normals and tangents are both bytes and encoded, they will be packed together (normals in `xy`, tangents in `zw`).

 6. `-m` option to add metadata.
 ```